chrisinoakland/chrisinoakland.github.io/_posts/2020-12-06-project-1-titanic-crew-member-survival-data.md

 crew.head()
 ```

 Okay, I have verified that when I run a duplicates check on the data using the information in the `Survived` column, I show there are duplicates.
-It never herts to double-check!
+It never hurts to double-check!

 ### Research Questions